cloudmesh-community/book/chapters/doc/markdown.md

 file by hand.

 Markdown is such a simple format that you should not have any issue.
-We recommend that you do a local checkout of the epub and compile it and look at your section contribution.
+We recommend that you do a local checkout of the ePub and compile it and look at your section contribution.
 To work on a single file you can just use markdown editors.